arunpariyar/gopherguides-intro-to-go/week11/README.md

 - [ ] Integration of root command and stream command
 - [ ] The App does not wait for new messages to come but exits once the initial articles are distributed to the subscribers
 - [ ] Integration of defined Errors
-- [ ] I believe that the packages could be better organised
+- [ ] I believe that the packages could be better organized

 ## Testing